-Play a photosynthesis relay race, create an edible leaf structure, act out the parts of a tree, examine and classify tree leaves and use them to identify trees, and more in this fun, hands-on lesson on leaves and trees!
+Play a photosynthesis relay race, create an edible leaf structure, act out the parts of a tree, examine and classify tree leaves and use them to identify trees, and more in this fun, hands-on lesson on roots, stems, leaves, and trees!
 This is part 3 of a 4 part hands-on unit on Plants.
 This lesson is geared toward 2nd-3rd grade level children and their siblings.
 I created this to do with a weekly homeschool co-op which meets each week for 2 1/2 hours.
 Use this fun lesson with your class, family, after school program, camp, or co-op!

 Introduction to Leaves

 2. Place white carnation and/or celery in water generously colored with food dye.
 (Blue and green both work well.)

 - Cut the stems just before placing them in cold water.

 - It takes about 30 minutes for a short stalk of celery to begin showing dye in its leaves.
 It takes about 2 hours for the dye to show up a little bit in the flower petals if you have very short stems (about 1 inch long).

 YOU WILL NEED: celery and/or white flowers (like carnations) and a bowl or cup of water with a generous amount of food dye

 - Show the plastic bag.
 Other than air, it's empty isn't it?
 What do you think will happen if we attach this bag to this leaf and leave it here?